sonyakun/not-using-sonyakun.xyz/README.md

-The sonyakun.xyz domain will be abandoned after 2024.
+The sonyakun.xyz domain will be renunciation after 2024.